2012–2014 Salvadoran gang truce: Other individuals

+In August 2017, a criminal trial known as the "Truce Trial" was held for eighteen of the truce's organizers, who were charged with criminal conspiracy and smuggling prohibited items into prisons.
+The trial's presiding judge was Godofredo Salazar.
+Among those on trial were Mijango; Nelson Rauda, the director of the prison system; Anílber Rodríguez, the inspector general of the prison system; and Juan Roberto Castillo, a deputy inspector with the National Civil Police.
+Colindres and Munguía presented testimony against the defendants, with Munguía testifying that "the truce between gangs was a state policy".
+Carlos Eduardo Burgos Nuila, a former member of Barrio 18, also testified against the defendants.
+All 18 defendants were acquitted on 29 August 2017.
+Salazar stated that the attorney general failed to prove that the defendants acted deliberately, and stated that they were "following their duties as state officials" and "merely following orders".
+He instead stated that Funes and Munguía were responsible for the truce.
+The prosecutors appealed the decision to a higher court.
+The defendants were again acquitted on 31 May 2019.

 On 29 July 2014, Rodríguez was arrested and charged with bringing illegal objects into the country's prisons, including drugs, money, and cell phones; illicit association with gangs; and influencing trafficking.
 As a result of his actions, he allegedly "helped gang members continue committing crimes".
 Following a series of protests against his arrest, Rodríguez was granted "conditional liberty" on 4 August while his legal proceedings continued, but a judge ordered him to return to prison on 6 August.
 Martínez stated that he would "reveal the truth" of the truce and believed that Rodríguez's arrest would "mark the beginning of revelations of illegality in the truce process".
 Rodríguez was convicted on 4 September 2014 for bringing cell phones and SIM cards to prisoners and for asking prison authorities to lower the strength of prison phone signal jammers.
 He was sentenced to serve 30 months in prison, but was released the same day and deported to Spain under the condition that he does not communicate with gangs and does not visit the country's prisons.